sayedatifali/sayedatifali.github.io/resume/index.md

 * **Microcontroller based piano** *(Aug '09 - Sep '09)*
 Generated piano sounds of keys C1 to C2 using an 8-bit controller.
 Won second prize in Embedded Design contest in Avishkar 2009, technical festival of NIT Allahabad

+### Hackathon

+###### Hike Messenger Hackathon
+* Built an iOS app and integrated it with Facebook iOS SDK.
+App could read and display the personal details, likes and interests of the user.
+* It could determine the user's transit status and speed along with their current location.
+* App had a feature to retrieve user's most recent status, query a backend service which returned user's mood (positive, negative, neutral) by applying text sentiment analysis on their status.

 ### Courses (MOOCs)

 ###### Coursera